 A suggested programme

 Worming is only required if the tests indicate infection above a certain level.
-Complete the year by treating for possible encysted redworm in winter.
+Complete the year blood testing with your vet and/or treating for possible encysted redworm in winter.
 Foals, youngsters, neglected or older horses will require more attention.

 The following programme is a good basis for a healthy adult horse: